 - If you can, use Greek feta.
 I know there’s a lot of feta-style cheese out there, but there’s a certain characteristic about authentic Greek feta that makes it impossible to substitute; I guess it comes from happier sheep.

-By the way, if you want to try out the FIVE olive oil and vinegar, you’ll find them in our online store.
+By the way, if you want to try out the LIA olive oil and the FIVE vinegar, you’ll find them in our online store.

 What Cheeses can you use to make Saganaki Fried Cheese?